f5devcentral/f5-agility-labs-waf/docs/waf141/module1 - ipi and geo/lab1 - ipi/lab1.rst

 - Configure Global IPI Profile & Logging
 - Review Global IPI Logs
 - Configure Custom Category and add an IP
-- Create your first WAF Policy and implement IPI
+- Create your first WAF Policy and implement IPI w/ XFF inspection

 - Estimated time for completion: **30** **minutes**.

 #.
 RDP to Linux Client and launch Google Chrome Browser. **Do not click multiple times**.
 It can take a few moments for the browser to launch the first time.

 #.
-Click the BIG-IP bookmark and login to TMUI. admin/<password>.
+Click the **F5 Advanced WAF bookmark** and login to TMUI. admin/<password>.

 Create Your 1st L3 IPI Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An IPI policy can be created and applied globally, at the virtual server (VS) level or within the WAF policy itself.
-We will be applying a IPI via a Global Policy to secure layer 3 device-wide, as well as a WAF policy to validate any IP's present at Layer 7.
+We will be applying IPI via a Global Policy to secure layer 3 device-wide, as well as within the layer 7 WAF policy to inspect the X-Forwarded-For Header.

 .. image:: images/ipi_options.png
   :width: 600 px

-In this lab we will start by enabling a Global IPI Policy, then configure a VS specific profile with a custom category.
+In this first lab, we will start by enabling a Global IPI Policy; much like you would do, as a day 1 task for your WAF:
-We will also explore the configuration of IPI within the WAF policy itself.

-#.
-On the Main tab, click **Security > Network Firewall > IP Intelligence > Policies**.
+1. On the Main tab, click **Security > Network Firewall > IP Intelligence > Policies**.

 .. image:: images/ipi.png
   :width: 600 px

+2. Click on the **Create** button.

 #.
-Click on the **Create** button.

-#.
 For the name:  **global_ipi**

 #.
-Under **IP Intelligence Policy Properties**: For the Default Log Action choose: **yes** to Log Category Matches
+Under **IP Intelligence Policy Properties** For the Default Log Action choose **yes** to Log Category Matches.

-#.
-Browse to the inline **Help** tab at the top left of the GUI and examine the Default Log Action settings.
+5. Browse to the inline **Help** tab at the top left of the GUI and examine the Default Log Action settings.
+Inline help is very useful when navigating the myriad of options available within any configuration screen.
 Note that hardware acceleration is not available when logging all matches.
+This exercise is to familiarize you with inline help and will not affect our virtual lab.

-#.
-Click **Add** under the categories section.
+6. Click **Add** under the categories section.

-#.
-From the category section choose **botnets** and click **Done editing**.
+7. From the category section choose **botnets** and click **Done editing**.

-#.
-Repeat this process and add the following additional categories: **infected_sources**, **scanners**, **spam_sources**, & **denial_of_service**.
+8. Repeat this process and add the following additional categories: **infected_sources**, **scanners**, **spam_sources**, & **denial_of_service**.

 .. image:: images/ipi_global.png
   :width: 600 px

-#.
-Commit the Changes to the System.
+9. Commit the Changes to the System.

 Setup Logging for Global IPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~